brucemack/brucemack.github.io/ampersand/index.md

 them up, and select the best one at each audio tick.
 There is very little computation required to perform this job.

+Of course even this scheme doesn't provide a "perfect" solution.
+As was pointed out to me by Mason (N5LSN), even with perfect synchronization the receivers will rarely hear the exact same thing at the exact same time.
+Depending on the differing distances of the transmitting station from the receivers, the speed of light (~1 mile per 5.2uS) enters into the calculation.
+A 20 mile distance between receivers results in a ~100uS misalignment in audio streams, even with a "perfect" time reference/synchronizations system.

 The question I've been wondering about is: do you really need GPS to achieve the required accuracy?
 Is there a way to make the hardware even simpler?